 We used two distinct methods to investigate how often the mountain background site, TRO, is influenced by PBL evolution.
-First, the water vapour mixing ratio (WVMR) at TRO was used to distinguish between free tropospheric and PBL air.
-A threshold WVMR value of 5.25 g/kg (which is the 30th percentile value of WVMR at the AMX site) was used, with WVMR values below 5.25 g/kg indicating free tropospheric air (Zha et al., 2023).
+First, the water vapour mixing ratio (WVMR) at TRO was used to distinguish between free-tropospheric and PBL air.
+A threshold WVMR value of 5.25 g kg^{-1} (which is the 30th percentile value of WVMR at the AMX site) was used, with WVMR values below 5.25 g kg^{-1} indicating free-tropospheric air (Zha et al., 2023).
 WVMR was calculated as follows:

-$$WVMR = B \times \frac{e}{p - e} \tag{1}$$
+$$WVMR = B \times \frac{e}{p - e},\tag{1}$$

-where B is a constant (621.9907 g kg-1, molecular weight ratio of water to dry air), e and p are the water vapour pressure and the atmospheric pressure, respectively. e was calculated using ambient temperature, RH, and pressure (Buck, 1981).
+where B is a constant (621.9907 g kg-1, molecular weight ratio of water to dry air), and e and p are the water vapour pressure and the atmospheric pressure, respectively. e was calculated using ambient temperature, relative humidity (RH), and pressure (Buck, 1981).

-Secondly, the Vaisala ceilometer estimated PBLH from the AMX site was used to examine the PBL evolution up to the altitude of the TRO site.
-The PBLH estimation algorithm might be influenced by boundary layer stability, near-surface or elevated aerosol layers, moving cloud systems in the vicinity of the measurement site, and surface type.
-Zhang et al. (2022) showed that the ceilometer estimated PBLH generally compares well with the bulk Richardson number method under stable conditions.
+Secondly, the Vaisala-ceilometer-estimated PBLH from the AMX site was used to examine the PBL evolution up to the altitude of the TRO site.
+The PBLH estimation algorithm might be influenced by boundary layer stability, nearsurface or elevated aerosol layers, moving cloud systems in the vicinity of the measurement site, and surface type.
+Zhang et al. (2022) showed that the ceilometer-estimated PBLH generally compares well with the bulk Richardson number method under stable conditions.
 ERA5 also used the bulk Richardson number method to calculate PBLH (Hersbach et al., 2020).
-Therefore, we apply a robust data filtering technique to remove under or over-estimated PBLH data values in conjunction with ERA5 PBLH data (Hersbach et al., 2023), the latest version of ECMWRF reanalysis, which is available on a 1440 $\times$ 721 longitude and latitude grid, with a spatial resolution of $0.25^{\circ} \times 0.25^{\circ}$ and a temporal resolution of 1 hour.
-First, we remove ceilometer estimated PBLH which is lower or greater than three standard deviations of PBLH for a given day.
-Second, we used ERA5 PBLH to match the diurnal pattern and considered only those days when the correlation coefficient between ERA5 and Ceilometer PBLH was greater than 0.5 at a statistical significance level of 95%.
+Therefore, we apply a robust data filtering technique to remove under- or overestimated PBLH data values in conjunction with ERA5 PBLH data (Hersbach et al., 2023), the latest version of ECMWF reanalysis, which is available on a 1440×721 longitude and latitude grid, with a spatial resolution of $0.25^{\circ} \times 0.25^{\circ}$ and a temporal resolution of 1 h.
+First, we remove ceilometer-estimated PBLH, which is lower or greater than 3 standard deviations of PBLH for a given day.
+Second, we used ERA5 PBLH to match the diurnal pattern and considered only those days when the correlation coefficient between ERA5 and ceilometer PBLH was greater than 0.5 at a statistical significance level of 95 %.
 After applying these constraints, we retained 5688 hourly data points from a total of 7248 valid hourly data points, thereby ensuring that only the most reliable data were included in the PBLH analysis.